E-commerce

 Language and documents

-Commercial invoice, HS code declaration: a classification error can block a container: validate wording with your freight forwarder.
+Commercial invoice, HS code declaration: a classification error can hold up a container: validate the descriptions with your freight forwarder.

 VAT and IOSS

-For sales into the Union from outside, VAT collection mechanisms at the time of sale are evolving: your checkout stack must be synchronized with tax reality, not just with the WMS.
+For sales into the EU from outside, the mechanisms for collecting VAT at the time of sale are changing: your checkout stack must be synchronized with the tax reality, not just with the WMS.

-Returns are an extension of fulfillment: labels, quality control, restocking or destruction, refund.
-A poorly calibrated loop is costly and harms reputation.
-See our guide how e-commerce companies manage returns.
+The return is an extension of fulfillment: labels, quality control, restocking or destruction, refunds.
+A poorly calibrated loop is expensive and harms reputation.
+See our guide on how e-commerce companies handle returns.

 Clear policy

-Deadlines, product condition, costs borne by the customer: align your website, transactional emails, and call center scripts.
+Timelines, product condition, customer-paid fees: align your site, transactional emails, and call center scripts.

 Reverse flow

-The 3PL can group returns in waves; the lead time before stock is re-credited must be known by your finance department.
+The 3PL can batch returns by wave; the delay before stock is re-credited must be known by your finance department.

 Defective product

-Distinguish between a "change-of-mind" return and warranty after-sales service: different routing in the warehouse.
+Distinguish between a “change of mind” return and warranty service: different routing in the warehouse.

 Analytics data